-For as long as I can remember, I've been plagued with one of the most annoying skin conditions known to man: redness.
-Okay, that might be a tad dramatic, but as someone who suffers from mild rosacea, redness is basically my middle name.
+For as long as I can remember, I've been prone to redness.
+I suffer from mild rosacea, so redness is basically my middle name.
 Spicy food, an intense workout, a relaxing glass of wine, a hint of anxiety, a slight breeze, a Tuesday—basically, you name it, and it irritates my skin.

 Below, I'm breaking down the real deal with all of these options and giving my honest reviews about the best redness-reducing skincare products—essentially, which ones helped and which ones are a waste of time (and money).
-I gave each product a rating on a 5-star scale, and only two earned the honor of 5 stars and I would now consider my holy-grail products.
+I gave each product a rating on a five-star scale, and only two earned the honor of five stars.
 Now, I'm strictly talking skincare here, not makeup to cover up the rosiness.
 If you'd like another story on that (or would just like to discuss this further because I could truly talk about this all day), feel free to slide into my DMs here.

 Here's an example of what my skin typically looks like sans makeup.
 This was taken post-facial (hence the extraction blemishes), but it's a good baseline for the level of redness I'm referencing when talking about my skin issues.